gigatronics/lab_cam_focus/README.md

 # description
-python scripts to determine whether lens is focused given either a video or multiple frames
+python scripts to determine whether lens is focused given either a video or multiple frames, using laplacian and sobel methods for edge detection.